 - Most well child exams are covered by insurance but if you procrastinate, you may pay a fee somewhere else for care

-“I think it’s ideal for parents and patients to think about their sports requirements throughout the year, says Dr. Burke.
+“I think it’s ideal for parents and patients to think about their sports requirements throughout the year, says Dr. Ransom.
 “It’s only a once-a-year annual checkup, and that’s usually the best way to have accurate health information that will enable them to receive the care they need.”

 What About the Sports Physical Day at My Child’s School?